Run-Club-CA/run-club-doc/README.md

 - As a runner, Tom would like to be notified if a run he has signed up for is being cancelled due to weather etc so that his time isn't wasted traveling to the run and he can schedule other activities at that time.
 - As a runner, Tom would like to know how many runs/how many kms he has run in the last week/month so that he can track my metrics for motivation and track his progress towards fitness goals.

-**Nice To Have Features**

-- As a runner, Tom would like to compare his stats with other runners to gamify his experience, compete with friends, and be rewarded for hitting milestones.
-- As a runner, Tom would like to see the forecasted weather on his runs so he can wear appropriate gear.
-- As a runner, Tom would like to access a playlist so he can have curated and encouraging music which also results in a shared listening experience with other members.

 ### User Persona: Trainer

 Alicia is a 32 year old trainer that volunteers for the run club.
 When she isn't hosting running events she is working as an air traffic controller, or living a busy social life.
 Alicia is an outgoing person that loves to be challenged and help others achieve and beat their goals.